Virtual Reality Therapy for Mental Health

 4. Virtual Reality: the world has been created entirely by a computer.

-Augmented Reality and Augmented Virtuality tools have also been considered for mental health therapy, but in this article, we’ll focus on Virtual Reality.
+Augmented Reality and Augmented Virtuality tools have also been considered for mental health therapy, but in this article, we’ll focus on VR in mental health.

 How can VR help with psychological disorders?

 The past decade saw a huge increase in studies that explore how VR can be used in healthcare software development to assess and treat psychological disorders.
-In August 2020, a systematic review of reviews was published in Complementary Therapies in Mental Health journal.
-This is the most comprehensive summary of research in this area to date.
-The authors concluded that there is plenty of evidence showing that VR can have a positive impact in different psychiatric disorders.
+VR can have a positive impact in different psychiatric disorders.
 So, how does it work?

 VR produces scenarios which are difficult or impossible to recreate in real life.
 For example, a battlefield or a fire.
 It can create situations where a patient has to endure it (look in the eyes of a spider!) or to make decisions: talk to someone, choose the right turn, attack, or hide.